Clifton's Municipal Alliance (CASA)

 Parents, teachers, firemen, policemen, employers and others in supervisory positions should learn the signs of substance abuse in order to recognize the problem early enough to take effective action.

-However, we can start by responding as a group.
-If the community comes together, individual voices of frustration become a choir of concern.
-Become a CASA volunteer.
+We can start by responding as a group.
+If the community comes together, neighbor helping neighbor, our individual voices can become a choir of care.

 Become a CASA volunteer.

 Here is a sample of the many programs that our grant currently funds: